pgal3/tech_interview_0624/README.md

 # Readme - Tech Interview

+## Current Open Issues
+- [ ] Error when running the server in docker compose.
+Error with the prisma client.

 ## Introduction
 This project is the result of a technical challenge.
 Some assumptions where made when requirements were not completely clear.
 ### Idea